 8.1 Key Issue #1: How to improve correctness of NWDAF

-For KI#1, it proposes the following principles as the interim conclusion:
+For KI#1, it proposes the following principles:

 - ML Model performance improvement can be achieved by comparing prediction using the current trained ML model and its corresponding ground truth data i.e. the corresponding true observed events.